jeffjiang13/ecommerce-store/README.md

 ## :dart: About ##

 An e-commerce website for an online shoe store.
-The website includes a product catalog, contact page, and about page.
+The website includes a Stripe checkout, product catalog, contact page, and about page.

 ## :sparkles: Features ##
+:heavy_check_mark: Responsive Stripe checkout;\
 :heavy_check_mark: Responsive product catalog;\
 :heavy_check_mark: Contact page with email address;\
 :heavy_check_mark: About page with store information;